Our online application for Fall 2016 entry is now available.

 An applicant supplying documentation or information that is found to be falsified, incomplete or misleading at the time of presentation or thereafter, may be withdrawn from consideration for admission, and the application fee forfeited.
 Furthermore, any student who is admitted and/or subsequently enrolled in the Doctor of Chiropractic degree program who is found to have submitted incorrect or incomplete information for the purpose of gaining admission will be required to withdraw with failure.

-Applicants who study in a university transfer program at a college must subsequently complete at least one full year of undergraduate study at a university in Canada (5 full year courses or 30 credit hours) so that the university transcript (showing earned and transfer courses) meets our minimum academic requirement of 15 full year courses, or 90 credit hours.
-Whenever a university transcript includes transfer credits from another institution a copy of that institution's transcript must also be sent to CMCC.
+Applicants who study in a university transfer program at a college must subsequently complete at least one full year of undergraduate study at a university in Canada (five full courses or 30 credits) so that the university transcript (showing earned and transfer courses) meets our minimum academic requirement of 15 full courses, or 90 credits.
+Whenever a university transcript includes transfer credits from another institution, a copy of that institution's transcript must also be sent to CMCC.